Looking For Assistance Managing Your CARM Portal?

 How Will The CARM Client Portal Affect You?

-Release 1 and Release 3 of the CARM Client Portal (CCP) will affect importers differently depending on the type of financial security they use.
+Release 1 and Release 2 of the CARM Client Portal (CCP) affect importers differently depending on the type of financial security they use.
 Listed in the chart below are the two most frequently used financial security options.
 To determine how CCP will affect your business, please refer to the financial security option your company currently uses.

-CARM Preparedness Steps
+CARM Setup Steps

 expand arrow

-A requirement of Release 3 is for Importers to establish financial security with CBSA directly through a variety of means:
+A requirement of Release 2 is for Importers to establish financial security with CBSA directly through a variety of means:

 • Apply for a Customs Import Bond (recommended): An import bond will provide Importers ultimate in cash-management and convenience.
 Alternatively, Importers choosing any of the following options must manage the financial security of each import/transaction ahead of arrival at the port.